FriedOrange/MatrixSans/README.md

 - Set the corresponding glyph names in `glyphs.csv`
 - Run `step1.bat` to generate a temporary font `temp.sfd` containing the new glyphs
 - Using FontForge, copy the new glyphs into the master source file, `MatrixSans_MASTER.sfd`
-- Run `step2.bat` and to generate the intermediate UFO sources in the various styles
+- Run `step2.bat` to generate the intermediate UFO sources in the various styles
 	- Custom behaviour is implemented for certain glyphs in the Video and Raster styles; edit `step2.py` to change this

 ## Changelog